bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

               --static-libstdc++ --disable-warnings-as-errors --opt \
               --use-system-v8 --allocator=system --variant-dir=z all

-## Testing (Optional)

-1. To run self-verifying tests, [PyMongo](http://api.mongodb.org/python/current/) must be installed.
-To install PyMongo on RHEL 6 or SLES 11, build the driver from source:

-        git clone git://github.com/mongodb/mongo-python-driver.git pymongo
-        cd pymongo
-        python setup.py install

-2. To run the C++ unit tests, re-run the build command in the MongoDB build directory, but replace the target `all` with `smokeCppUnittests`:

-        cd mongo
-        scons --cc=/opt/gcc-5.1.0/bin/gcc --cxx=/opt/gcc-5.1.0/bin/g++ \
-              --static-libstdc++ --disable-warnings-as-errors --opt \
-              --use-system-v8 --allocator=system --variant-dir=z smokeCppUnittests

-   To run the server smoke tests, you must first build the MongoDB tools (see below), and copy all the tools into the MongoDB server build directory, e.g.

-        cp ../mongo-tools/bin/* .

-   Then you can run the server smoke tests by re-running the build command in the MongoDB build directory, with `--smokedbprefix=/tmp smoke`:

-        scons --cc=/opt/gcc-5.1.0/bin/gcc --cxx=/opt/gcc-5.1.0/bin/g++ \
-              --static-libstdc++ --disable-warnings-as-errors --opt \
-              --use-system-v8 --allocator=system --variant-dir=z \
-              --smokedbprefix=/tmp smoke

 ## Building MongoDB tools

 1. In version 3.0, tools such as mongodump, mongoexport, mongoimport and mongorestore have been rewritten in Go and moved to a different GitHub repository.
 Clone the source code and check out release 3.0.4: